ginnox/CanalNetworkDocs/Surface_Modelling/Surface_modelling_and_interpolation.md

 Curves, if found in the AutoCAD alignment object, will be considered while extracting prorfile data.
 The requirements for succesful data extraction are:

-- the begining and ending segments of the alignment route must be straight segments of at least 20meters.
+- the begining and ending segments of the alignment route must be straight segments of at least longer than the incremental distance for profile extraction.
+This is set to 20meters by default.

+- Curve radius(R), the curve length (L), and the chord length (Lc) are all greater than or equal to 20meters

+- The backward tangent and forward tongent lines to the curve begining and ending, respectively, align with the preceeding and following segments.

+> Note that these are limitations set to ensure practicality of designs, as curves of a smaller size are not encouraged in practice.
+If all the conditions are not met, no curve data will be extracted.

+Route curvatures meeting all these requirements are succesfully extracted as curves.
+The data will contain curve data listing the key parameters including:

+- curve begining point, PC

+- Curve tangent point, PT

+- Tangent Intersection point, PI

+- Curve Median point, PM

-- Curve radius of 20m or larger
+- Curve Center location, PC.